 EGYPTOLOGY IN IDAHO

 The first Ancient Egypt/Roman artifact exhibit at the college and museum includes Falco tinnunculus, a mummy of a kestrel falcon.
 The exhibit features artifacts from ancient Egypt and Rome (18th Dynasty-1st Century A.D. ), faience Ushabti figures, (workers for the deceased in the afterlife), inscribed scarabs, beads, and 2 Roman pots from the ruins of Pompeii belonging to the museum's collection.
 Both were donated to the Museum in the early 1900s.
 One popular highlight is an Egyptian mummy of a kestrel falcon (Falco tinnunculus).

 38 MINUS: THE IDAHO FISH PROJECT

 (At The College of Idaho’s Rosenthal Gallery from February 23 to April 17, 2015)

 “38 Minus” celebrates Idaho’s native fishes with a collection of paper sculptures by artist Lonnie Hutson.
-To create the exhibit, Hutson (and Idaho river guide) spent three years tracking down specimens of each of the 38 fish species native to Idaho, then casting them in handmade paper.
+To create the exhibit, Hutson (who is also an Idaho river guide) spent three years tracking down specimens of each of the 38 fish species native to Idaho, then casting them in handmade paper.
 Some of the fishes could not be found in nature, and were borrowed from the collections of the Orma J. Smith Museum of Natural History.
 In addition to celebrating the fishes, the exhibit illustrates the importance of maintaining healthy river ecosystems for the fishes to survive.

 38 Minus is a traveling exhibit organized by the University of Idaho’s Prichard Art Gallery, an outreach program of the College of Art and Architecture.
 Its appearance at The College of Idaho was co-sponsored by the College and the Orma J. Smith Museum.
 Additional support came from the Idaho Commission on the Arts, American Fisheries Society-Western Division, and American Fisheries Society-Idaho Chapter, and Dr. Sean D. Farley.